tricia-holmes/rock-paper-scissors/README.md

 # Context + Resources:

-I am currently a 2208 Mod 1 student at Turing in the frontend program.
-This is the final solo project of Mod 1.
-The technologies used for it were `HTML`, `CSS`, and `Vanilla Javascript`.
-The project was to create a rock, paper, scissors game where a player went up against a computer.
-This project was my first expereince using `CSS Keyframes` and incorporating the `BEM` naming methodology.

 Early on in developement, I knew I would like for the game to have a `Sailor Moon` theme with an animated background in an `8bit` retro game aesthetic.
 A very specific style, but I was very hopeful it could all come together!

 I was so lucky to find the sprites of my dreams on [The Spriters Resource](https://www.spriters-resource.com/ds_dsi/sailormoonlalunasplende/).
 Someone had uploaded a spritesheet from an old Nintendo DS Italian Sailor Moon game called `Sailor Moon: La Luna Splende`.